Risk Quantification in Stochastic Simulation under Input Uncertainty: Introduction and Motivation

 \item[(3)] We solve the associated budget allocation problem that arises in nested simulation of risk estimators, in order to improve simulation efficiency.
 The numerical study demonstrates the effectiveness of our approach and shows that the obtained budget allocation schemes drastically reduce the widths of the CIs constructed. \end{itemize}

 We note that, in a broader sense, our framework bears some similarity with risk assessment in credit management, since both of them deal with simulating certain conditional expectations.
 The work most relevant to ours is probably \cite{gordy2010nested}, in which the authors study the asymptotic representation of the Mean Squared Error (MSE) of nested risk estimators in credit risk management.
 By minimizing MSE asymptotically, they obtain an (asymptotically) optimal budget allocation scheme.
-In contrast, our work focus on the analysis of asymptotical properties such as consistency and asymptotic normality of the proposed nested risk estimators.
-Furthermore, the associated budget allocation problem in our approach is to minimize the widths of the CIs constructed, and as a result our solution strategy and optimal budget allocation schemes are drastically different from the ones in \cite{gordy2010nested}.
-We acknowledge that part of our analysis follows from the assumptions and analysis in \cite{gordy2010nested}.
+In contrast, our work focuses on the analysis of asymptotical properties such as consistency and asymptotic normality of the proposed nested risk estimators.
+Furthermore, the associated budget allocation problem in our approach is to minimize the widths of the wider half CIs, which is similar to the MSE criterion in \cite{gordy2010nested} but from a different point of view.
+Moreover, we propose a new approach to estimate all the parameters needed in the problem, so that this budget allocation procedure can be used widely in practice.

 Other common approaches for credit risk management include but not limited to the delta-gamma method by \cite{rouvinez1997}, \cite{glasserman2000variance}, etc; the two-level confidence interval procedure with screening by \cite{lan2010confidence}, etc; the stochastic kriging method by \cite{liu2010stochastic}, etc; the ranking and selection method by \cite{broadie2011efficient}, etc. Among other relevant literature, \cite{lee1998monte} studies point estimation of a quantile (VaR) of the distribution of a conditional expectation via a two-level simulation; \cite{steckley2006} considers estimating the density of a conditional expectation using kernel density estimation; \cite{sun2011efficient} studies efficient nested simulation for estimating the variance of a conditional expectation.
 Most of these works focus on efficient allocation of inner simulation sizes across different outer scenarios, and \cite{lee1998monte}, \cite{steckley2006}, and \cite{sun2011efficient} consider optimal allocation between inner and outer sampling.
 Our work distinguishes from these works in that we focus on the theoretical properties of nested risk estimators, and our budget allocation scheme can be viewed as a byproduct of the theoretical properties established.
 We do point out that varying inner-layer sample sizes across different outer-layer scenarios, as studied in some of the aforementioned works, could be further incorporated here to improve simulation efficiency; however, it is beyond the scope of this paper.